jhochwald/NETX/README.md

 Feel free to Open an [Issue](https://github.com/jhochwald/NETX/issues) here.

+*There is no entitlement, claim, or right to get a request, problem or even a bug that is reported fixed or solved!*

 ## Feedback?
 Feedback is more then welcome!
 Feel free to Open an [Issue](https://github.com/jhochwald/NETX/issues) here.